SiLab-Bonn/online_monitor/README.md

 start_converters configuration.yaml
 ```

-Everything is tested with high coverage and supposed to work under Linux/Windows 32/64 bit and Python 2/3.
+Everything is tested with high coverage and supposed to work under Linux/Windows 32/64 bit and Python 3.
-A more detailed documention will follow the next release.